wkumari/draft-wkumari-dnsop-extended-error/README.md

 3.4.
 Extended DNS Error Code 3 - Stale Answer

-   The resolver was unable to resolve answer within its time limits and decided to answer with a previously cached data instead of answering with an error.
-This is typically caused by problems on authoritative side, possibly as result of a DoS attack.
+   The resolver was unable to resolve answer within its time limits and decided to answer with previously cached data instead of answering with an error.
+This is typically caused by problems communicating with an authoritative serever, possibly as result of a DoS attack against another network.

 3.5.
 Extended DNS Error Code 4 - Forged Answer